radiantlogic-v8/documentation-ia-selfmanaged/documentation/configuration/authentication-configuration.md

 ---
-layout: page
-title: "Authentication and authorization configuration"
+title: Authentication and authorization configuration
-parent: "Configuration"
+description: Authentication and authorization configuration
 ---

 # Authentication and authorization configuration